Edelweiss-Lilas/Biblioth-que-de-la-reine-Marie-Antoinette/README.md

 # Bibliothèque de la reine Marie-Antoinette
 I chose to work on a corpus of three historical catalogs of Queen Marie-Antoinette.
+This three documents describes an aspects of her book's collections who let's us see her evolution in reading and what kind of book she reads.
+I selected this documents to show on new image of this famous queen.
+I will use XML to help to structure this project.
+XML could help me structure the notices who already follow a hierarchy (title, author,format, bookbinding, origin).
+XML could also help me to navigate more easily on those differents catalogs who came from differents places (Boudoir, Trianon, Tuileries).
+I used ChatGPT (GPT-5) only to clarify the assignment instructions and to confirm the relevance of my chosen source materials.
+All project design and writing are my own.